-Arguably the best spot to watch the sunset in Vis is at Fort George and top it off with Croatian cuisine and some famous local wine at the in-house restaurant and terrace bar.
+Arguably the best spot to watch the sunset on Vis Island is at Fort George and top it off with Croatian cuisine and some famous local wine at the in-house restaurant and terrace bar.
 I guarantee you will have an enjoyable time!

 From the hilltop restaurant at Fort George, you’ll be treated to extensive views of the rocky coastline and the sun will set right over the top of Rogacic Bay.